De'an County

 De'an (德安 (Dé'ān)) is a county under the jurisdiction of the prefecture-level city of Jiujiang in the north of Jiangxi Province, China.
 Its total area is 939.40 km2, and the population is 166,000 as of 2010.
-This county is known for the residence of the parents of film director Ang Lee.
+This county is known for the residence of the parents of film director Ang Lee as well as fashion designer, model, and actress Lü Yan.

 Administrative divisions

 De'an County is divided to 4 towns and 9 townships.